johnliaogithub/ProjectProgram/other/README.md

 ## Demo

-A 4 by 4 version (unmodified version):
+A 4 by 4 version (original version):
 [Watch on Youtube](https://youtu.be/Vp3NuS2XSRU)

 ---